learjet5/SVF-for-Linux-Kernel/README.md

 We modify the code further to perform Linux kernel static analysis, which can work together with [LLVM-14.0.6](https://github.com/llvm/llvm-project/releases/tag/llvmorg-14.0.6).

+TODO:
+- Manually merge some useful SVF commits for current customized version.
+(By reading the SVF releases changelog.)

 ---

 Original links: